-Failure to submit changes to the supervision plan as required by item J shall result in hours accrued during this time period not counting towards the supervised practice requirement.
+Failure to submit changes to the supervision plan as required by item I results in hours accrued during this time period not counting toward the supervised practice requirement.

-An applicant may receive complete or partial credit for supervised professional practice experience occurring postdegree but prior to licensure if the supervised professional practice meets the requirements of this subpart.
-Verification shall be on a form specified by the board, and shall be submitted in lieu of the supervision plan required in item E.
+An applicant may receive complete or partial credit for supervised professional practice experience occurring postdegree but before licensure if the supervised professional practice meets the requirements of this subpart.
+Verification must be on a form specified by the board and must be submitted in lieu of the supervision plan required in item E.

 Official Publication of the State of Minnesota